 - A General Dynamics F-16 Fighting Falcon.
 This Air Force jet was used during Operation Desert Storm in Iraq.

-- A McConnell Douglas F-4 Phantom III.
-The long-range supersonic jet was created for the US Navy and was first used in service in 1961.
+- A McDonnell Douglas F-4 Phantom II.
+The long-range supersonic jet was developed for the US Navy and first entered service in 1961.

-- A Dassault Etenard IV.
-This is the first French jet aircraft produced that was also designed for aircraft operations.
+- À Dassault Étendard IV.
+This is the first French jet aircraft to be produced and designed for aircraft operations.

 - A Lockheed A-12.
 The supersonic recon plane was created for the CIA.
 It can go beyond Mach 3 and was the first production sample.
-Later versions such as the Lockheed SR-71 “Blackbird” and others would be based on this model.
+Later versions, such as the Lockheed SR-71 “Blackbird,” would be based on this model.

 - A Piasecki H-25 Navy helicopter.
-This unique looking helicopter was the first to be created with an autopilot feature.
+This unique-looking helicopter was the first to be equipped with an autopilot.
 It was also the first helicopter to successfully complete a loop in the air.

 - A Mikoyan-Gurevich MiG-21.
-An incredibly fast Polish interceptor/jet airplane that was created by the former Soviet Union’s Mikoygan Gurevich Design Bureau.
+An incredibly fast Polish interceptor jet developed by the former Soviet Union’s Mikoyan-Gurevich Design Bureau.

 - An Olympus 593 jet engine.
 The engine is located by the British Airways Concorde jet.